Albert0i/RU301/topology1.md

 ### Epilogue
 If you intend to use Redis as a cache or session store.
-A standalone instance will pprobably suffice and you journey probably end here...
+A standalone instance will pprobably suffice and you journey ends here...
 Lastly, You can set:
 ```
 save ""
 appendonly no